 The Judicial System of Duke University

 The judicial system of the university shall consist of the University Judicial Board and a judicial board for each of the communities hereafter defined.
-(The undergraduate judicial system is part of the larger university judicial system.)
+(The undergraduate disciplinary system is part of the larger university judicial system.)

 Authority Over Policies and Procedures